HL7/fhir-shorthand/input/pagecontent/index.md

 * Lines 23 to 25 reduce an inherited choice of resource references down to a single resource or profile type.
 Note that the references can be to external profiles (us-core-practitioner) or to profiles (not shown in the example) defined in the same FSH tank (CancerPatient, CancerConditionParent).
 Also note that an alias could have been used in place of the us-core-practitioner URL.
 * Line 26 and 27 restrict the data type for elements that offer a choice of data types in the base resource.
 * Line 28 binds the remaining allowed data type for value[x], valueCodeableConcept, to the value set ConditionStatusTrendVS with a required binding. _ConditionStatusTrendVS is defined on line 36._
-* Line 30 declares a standalone extension named EvidenceType.
+* Line 30 declares a  named EvidenceType.
 * Line 31 gives the extension a human-readable title.
 * Line 32 assigns it an id.
 * Line 33 gives the extension a description that will appear on the extension's main page.